dlord/spigot-docker/README.md

   otherwise this will stop the container.
 To detach from the container, use `CTRL-p CTRL-q`, which is the standard escape sequence for `docker attach`.

-Here are is an example on how to notify players that the server will be shutdown after 60 seconds:
+Here is an example on how to notify players that the server will be shutdown after 60 seconds:

     #!/bin/bash